paulhake/building_block_guardrails/lab_exercises/watsonx-guardrails-lab.md

 ### 5.2 Interactive Testing Session

-Once the dashboard loads, complete these tasks:
+Once the dashboard loads, complete these tasks: enter each scenario then Run the evaluators you selected.

 1. **Configure Guardrails**:
    - Select HAP, PII, and Jailbreak detection